FIFA Rank #30 · CAF

 • Never reached the knockout stage in any World Cup

-• Limited elite European-based players
+• Limited elite European-based players beyond Khazri

 • Tunisian league produces good players but not world-class stars

-• CAF qualification is becoming more competitive
+• Caf qualification is becoming more competitive as African football grows

 Road to 2026

-2026 World Cup Prediction
+2026 World Cup Results

 ← All teams